CONTRACT OF CARRIAGE

 3.5 – CHECKED BAGGAGE

 The following baggage allowance and fees apply for travel on Seaborne Airlines: Policies for flights operated by Vieques Air Link differ please go to:

 3.6 – MILITARY BAGS • ACTIVE MILITARY PERSONNEL*

 Thank you for your service.
 Seaborne is delighted to serve you.
 Please review bag allowance for active duty military personnel.
+ON ORDERS

 - Must present active military ID and orders at check-in counter